dreth/dreth.github.io/blog/evaluate_crypto_projects/article.md

 <div id="goBackToReadingSectionDiv"><a id="goBackToReadingSection" onclick="goBackToReadingSection()">Go back to the section you were reading when you clicked to come here ⬆</a></div>

-- **Governance**: When a token serves the purpose of 'governance' it means that it works as a share of a company, allowing you as a token holder to vote on proposals made by other community members or developers.
+- <span class="lc">**Governance**</span>: When a token serves the purpose of 'governance' it means that it works as a share of a company, allowing you as a token holder to vote on proposals made by other community members or developers.
 The voting for this proposal typically happens on-chain and when a proposal passes, when the voting time is over there is a transaction that occurs on-chain with effects on the project contract as described on the proposal.

-- **DEX**: Decentralized exchange.
+- <span class="lc">**DEX**</span>: Decentralized exchange.
 It's an application on the blockchain that allows users to trade tokens in trading pairs (or asset bags in the case of Curve or Balancer).
 Trades on a DEX are permissionless and no central entity controls the liquidity in them (as opposed to centralized exchanges)

-- **TVL**: Total value locked.
+- <span class="lc">**TVL**</span>: Total value locked.
 It's the sum of all assets locked in a protocol.
 It's important to note here that the value is not exactly 'locked', it's just contained in the protocol's smart contracts.
 Normally depositors can always withdraw whenever they want.

-- **Vampire attack**: When a project is created with the sole purpose of stealing liquidity and user activity from another by giving users a more comfortable/faster/cheaper way to transact or providing additional incentives as opposed to a competing project.
+- <span class="lc">**Vampire attack**</span>: When a project is created with the sole purpose of stealing liquidity and user activity from another by giving users a more comfortable/faster/cheaper way to transact or providing additional incentives as opposed to a competing project.
 Ex.
 SushiSwap on Uniswap in Q4 2020 (providing bigger incentives to LPs), or BSC (Binance Smart Chain) on Ethereum in Q1 2021 (providing cheaper gas fees at the cost of security, decentralization, long-term sustainability and spam mitigation).

-- **Airdrop**: An airdrop is an event where a project allocates and distributes a specific amount of its supply to non-insiders (investors, developers) and releases this portion of the supply to previous users, liquidity providers or even people that apply to it.
+- <span class="lc">**Airdrop**</span>: An airdrop is an event where a project allocates and distributes a specific amount of its supply to non-insiders (investors, developers) and releases this portion of the supply to previous users, liquidity providers or even people that apply to it.

-- **Vesting period**: The vesting period is the period of time in which an investor or token recipient, after making an investment or participating in a protocol, is unable to sell their vested tokens.
+- <span class="lc">**Vesting period**</span>: The vesting period is the period of time in which an investor or token recipient, after making an investment or participating in a protocol, is unable to sell their vested tokens.
 The tokens may be in their wallet already or they may take a while to be received or for it to be possible to claim them or sell them in the open market.

-- **The merge**: Scheduled upgrade to the Ethereum network where the current Ethereum blockchain (Proof of Work) will merge with the Beaconchain (Proof of Stake), thereby effectively 'switching' the consensus mechanism of Ethereum to proof of stake.
+- <span class="lc">**The merge**</span>: Scheduled upgrade to the Ethereum network where the current Ethereum blockchain (Proof of Work) will merge with the Beaconchain (Proof of Stake), thereby effectively 'switching' the consensus mechanism of Ethereum to proof of stake.
 The event also carries out several interesting monetary policy changes to the ethereum network.

 ***